seanredmond/heniautos/guide/festival-calendar-basics.md

 The time between one new moon and the next--a ["lunation" or "synodic month"](https://en.wikipedia.org/wiki/Lunar_month#Synodic_month)--is 29.53 days on average, plus or minus about 7 hours in any given lunation.
 The practical consequence of this is that on a calendar lunar months vary between 30 and 29 days.
 In an "idealized" version of the Athenian calendar these 30- and 29-day months, called [_plḗrēs_](https://logeion.uchicago.edu/%CF%80%CE%BB%CE%AE%CF%81%CE%B7%CF%82) "full" and [_koîlos_](https://logeion.uchicago.edu/%CE%BA%CE%BF%E1%BF%96%CE%BB%CE%BF%CF%82) "hollow" in Greek, alternate evenly, and there are six of each in the year.

 In this diagram, below, we will use the darker, green color to represent the six full months, the lighter, tan color the six hollow months.
+In this "ideal year" they alternate:

 ![idealized year](img/ideal.png)

 Since we would like to be able to convert ancient Athenian dates into equivalents on our calendar, if you knew the modern date of the first day of the year you could use simple arithmetic to find any equivalent date in this idealized year.
 For instance, when was Aristophanes' _Clouds_ first performed?
 We know it was first staged in 424/3 BCE, during the [City Dionysia](https://en.wikipedia.org/wiki/Dionysia#City_Dionysia) which was held every year from the 10th to the 16th of Elaphēboliṓn.
-Elaphēboliṓn is the ninth month and as the diagram shows was preceded, in an "idealized" year, by 4 full and four hollow months.
+Elaphēboliṓn is the ninth month and, as the diagram shows, was preceded in an "idealized" year by 4 full and four hollow months.
 30 × 4 + 29 × 4 = 236, so the City Dionysia would be held from the 246th day (236 + 10) of the year to the 252nd day (236 + 16).
-If you had reason to believe that this Athenian year had started on July 19, 424 BCE, you could calculate the dates of the City Dionysia as March 21-27, 423 BCE.
+If this Athenian year had started, for instance, on July 19, 424 BCE, you could calculate the dates of the City Dionysia as March 21-27, 423 BCE.

 ## Intercalary Years

-The same arithmetic will tell you that if this year began on July 19, 424 BCE, the next year began not on July 19, 423 but on July 8 because six full months and six hollow months add up to only 354 days (30 × 6 + 29 × 6 = 354).
-Twelve lunar months is 11 days shorter than the solar year of 365 days.
+The same arithmetic will tell you that if this year began on July 19, 424 BCE, the next year began not on July 19, 423 but on July 8 because six full months and six hollow months add up to only 354 days (30 × 6 + 29 × 6 = 354), so twelve lunar months is 11 days shorter than the solar year of 365 days.
 This shortage of days will compound from year to the next and soon cause a complication.

 Imagine a year in which the solstice occurs on the first day of the last month, Skirophoriṓn.
 In our idealized year, Skirophoriṓn is hollow so we reach the end of this year 29 days later.
-The next year then starts, Hekatombaiṓn 1, 29 days after solstice which we can call SOL + 29.
-Because of the difference in length between the solar year and 12 lunar months, the next solstice will fall on Skirophoriṓn 12.
+The next year then starts on Hekatombaiṓn 1, 29 days after solstice which we can call SOL + 29.
+Because of the difference in length between the solar year and 12 lunar months, the next solstice will fall not on the next Skirophoriṓn 1 but on Skirophoriṓn 12.
 The second year will then begin on SOL + 18 (11 days sooner than SOL + 29).
-The thirdt solstice will fall on Skirophoriṓn 23, and the third year begins only 7 days later on SOL + 7.
-In the fourth year, Skirophoriṓn ends _before_ the solstice and if Hekatombaiṓn were start right away it would be on SOL _minus_ 4.
+The third solstice will fall on Skirophoriṓn 23, and the third year begins only 7 days later on SOL + 7.
+As we approach the fourth year, Skirophoriṓn ends _before_ the solstice and if Hekatombaiṓn were start right away it would be on SOL _minus_ 4.
 Clearly a problem if we say the year begins on the first new moon _after_ the solstice.

 In the diagram below, the top row represents the Athenian years with their months alternating between full (green) and hollow (tan).
 Each Skirophoriṓn is marked "S".
 The beginning of each Athenian year is indicated by the arrow and by Hekatombaiṓn marked "H".
-The bottom row represents the solar year running from solstice to solstice.
+The bottom row represents the solar year running 365 days from solstice to solstice.
 The "red zone" at the end shows where the twelfth month ends before the solstice.

 ![Instercalation shorfall](img/intercalation-shortfall.png)